Julia Child’s Ratatouille

 How to Make Ratatouille

 It’s amazing that a dish with just a handful of simple ingredients can come out so flavorful.
-Follow these steps to get restaurant-quality results.
+Here’s is a quick overview.
+Be sure to follow the detailed steps in the recipe card to get restaurant-quality results.

-3. Add the Tomatoes: Lay the tomato slices that you set aside earlier over the onions and peppers.
-Season them with salt and pepper.
-Cover the pan and cook on low for about 5 minutes, or until the tomatoes begin to release their juices.
+• Add the Tomatoes: Lay the tomato slices over the onions and peppers, cover and cook until the tomatoes begin to release their juices.
+Baste with the collected juices and reduce the liquids.
+Remove to a bowl.

-4. Simmer: Cover the pan and let it simmer over low heat for 10 minutes.
+• Simmer and Reduce: Cover the pan and let it simmer over low heat for 10 minutes, then uncover and let most of the juices evaporate.

 Tips for Success